axelvanherle/piSite/README.md

 When cloning you might need to run `git submodule update --init --recursive`.
 Submodules (the theme) may not get cloned automatically, this is what I (and maybe you) might need to do.

 To clone the source files so you can host this website you need to clone the gh-pages branch.
 To do this run `git clone -b gh-pages https://github.com/axelvanherle/raspberryPiSite.git`.

+## Running it on your server

+You can simply use the 'getsource.sh' script to pull the website, and reload caddy.

+It assumed you have root acces,you have caddy installed and your caddy files is looking for sites in '/var/www/raspberryPiSite'.